hansobvius/MyReads-Project/README.md

     │               └── Books # display the book component wich is used by the three component's above │                   ├── BooksCover # used for display the book cover │                   ├── BooksInfo # display info  like the title, author, release date and description(the last both for details component)
-    │                   └── BookOprions # display the choose options for the preference shelfe managment ├── App.test.js # Used for testing.
+    │                   └── BookOptions # display the choose options for the preference shelfe managment ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.